DOI-USGS/ISIS3/Internal-CI---Jenkins.md

 ## Multibranch Instructions

 Setup Branches:
+1. Copy the Jenkinsfile and build.groovy files into your branch from https://github.com/USGS-Astrogeology/ISIS3/tree/jenkins and push them, these are both required as Jenkins uses them both.

-1. Navigate to https://astroservices.usgs.gov/jenkins/job/USGS-Astrogeology/configure and login.
+2. Navigate to https://astroservices.usgs.gov/jenkins/job/USGS-Astrogeology/configure and login.
 Once you are here:
  <b> Include your branch in builds
  - Navigate to "Projects" box
  - In the "Behaviors" section find the section "Filter by name (with wildcards)"